 - Jack up the car.
 The first step is to jack up the vehicle.
 You can drive the vehicle up on ramps if you have them; otherwise, use a floor jack.
-Place the vehicle in Park.
+Place the car in Park.
 Turn the ignition off and remove the key from the ignition.
-Now you need to block the rear tires so that your vehicle does not roll when you are working underneath.
+You need to block the rear tires so that your vehicle does not roll when you are working underneath.
 Secure the vehicle with jack stands.
 Always secure the vehicle with jack stands.
-Place wheel chocks behind the rear tires to prevent the vehicle from rolling.
+Place wheel chocks behind the rear tires to prevent the car from rolling.

 - Remove Splash Shield.
 Modern cars have a cover under the engine that needs to be removed.
 It is held in place with 10mm bolts or plastic screws.
 In some cases, you have a combination of both screws and plastic retainers.

-- Remove all of them to drop the cover and access the oil pan.
+- Please remove all of them to drop the cover and access the oil pan.

 - Place Drain Pan Under Engine.
 Before you remove the oil drain plug, slide an oil drain pan under the oil bolt.

 - Drain engine oil.
-If the engine is still hot, be careful because the engine oil is going to be hot as well.
+If the engine is still hot, be careful because the engine oil will be hot as well.
 It can cause burns if it comes in contact with your skin.

 Carefully remove the oil drain plug and let the engine oil drain for several minutes.

 Change Drain Plug Washer.
 Inspect your oil drain plug; it should have a copper washer.
 It needs to be replaced with a new one.
-Simply pull out the old washer and install the new washer.
+Pull out the old washer and install the new washer.

 - Install Drain Plug.
 Install the drain plug.
 Screw it by hand initially to avoid cross-threading.
 Use a torque wrench to tighten the drain plug.
 Do not use a breaker bar to tighten the drain plug.
 Tighten the drain plug as recommended by your manufacturer.
 The recommended torque should be in your owner’s manual.
 If it is not, call your dealer to get the correct value.

 - Replace Oil Filter.
 Use an oil wrench to remove the oil filter.
 You should have the oil drain pan right under the oil filter as oil may drip from the oil filter when you remove the oil filter.
 It is recommended to pre-oil your new filter, avoid the engine running dry at startup.
 Place a little bit of oil in the gasket.
-This will make it easy for you to remove the oil filter at your next oil change and avoid oil leaks.
+This will make it easy to remove the oil filter at your following oil change and avoid oil leaks.
 Thread the new oil filter.
-The new oil filter should go in very easily.
-Don't force the filter; it should go on very easily.
+The new oil filter should go in very quickly.
+Please don't force the filter; it should go on very quickly.
 On certain vehicles such as BMW, Mercedes, Dodge, Chrysler, the oil filter may be located on top of the engine.